otrv4/otrv4/otrv4.md

   (optional) Transitional Signature (SIG)
 ```

 `SIG` is the DSA Signature.
-It is the same signature used in in OTRv3.
+It is the same signature as used in OTRv3.
 From the OTRv3 protocol section "Public keys, signatures, and fingerprints":

 ```